 Here are the points that can complicate things when playing a left-hander:

 - flight: the characteristic of a left-hander is his parallel volley when the ball hits the side wall diagonally and then the back wall.
 For the opponent, everything is reversed.
 It often takes time to adapt.

 - Lhit: Watch out for left-handed PAR 3!

 - La vibora : the effect of the ball when a left-hander makes a vibora is different from the right-hander complicating the defense of the opponent.

 That's why playing with a southpaw can have benefits.
 But the mixed pair has an interest in communicating well.
 So much so that the opposing pair can try to take advantage of a possible failure in this respect.

 The lob and its fly

-When you play a left-handed player, you have to focus on two main things beforehand: the lob and its volley.
+When you play a left-hander you have to focus on two main things before the game: the lob and the volley.